anjikajain1/masala-to-metrics/README.md

 We will also use Root Mean Square Error (RMSE) as it provides an overall sense of prediction error, but will keep in mind that it is weighted more towards large error.

-We will not look at the R^2
+We will not look at the R^2 score as it isn't intiuative for users, and provides a value which is unitless.
-core as it isn'
- intiuative for users, and provides a value which is unitless.
-This is easiter to interpret for any outside users since metrics like RMSE are weighted more towards large errors and R^2 score provides a value which is unitless (not as intuitive).
-MAE treats all errors equally.

 <h2>Baseline Model</h2>

 <h3>Model Description and Features</h3>